WorldWar-2.com

 Marshal of Poland (promoted 10th November 1936) and General Inspector of the Armed Forces (1935–1939)

-Service: 1911 – 1941
+Military Service: 1911 – 1941

 Marshal Edward Rydz-Śmigły’s military career begins in the Austro-Hungarian Army before joining Józef Piłsudski’s Polish Legions during World War I, where he distinguishes himself in several engagements.
 After Poland regains independence, he plays a leading role in the Polish–Soviet War, earning national recognition for his leadership.
 Following Piłsudski’s death in 1935, Rydz-Śmigły becomes General Inspector of the Armed Forces and, in 1936, is elevated to Marshal of Poland, solidifying his status as Piłsudski’s successor.
 During the Invasion of Poland in September 1939, he serves as Supreme Commander of the Polish Armed Forces.
 Despite determined resistance, Poland is overwhelmed by the combined German and Soviet assaults.
 Rydz-Śmigły flees to Romania, later returning secretly to Warsaw under the alias Adam Zawisza.
 He died of a heart attack on 2nd December 1941 in Nazi-occupied Warsaw.
 His legacy remains complex — celebrated for his patriotism and service yet criticised for strategic decisions made during Poland’s darkest hour.